 It is fantastic to be able to involve our entire new cohort of IB Diploma students in the IB Science Group Project so early in the year.
 From the students' perspective, it means they have already had the opportunity to work with students across the whole of Year 12 and at the same time completing one required element of their IB Diploma course.
+Students are placed in groups containing a mixture of those studying

-Students are placed in groups containing a mixture of those studying Biology, Chemistry, Physics, Design Technology, Computing Science and/or Environmental Systems and Society.
-They inevitably have the opportunity to meet some new faces and are challenged to employ the IB communicators, risk takers, knowledgeable, principled, caring, openminded, balanced and reflective.
+Biology, Chemistry, Physics, Design Technology, Computing Science and/or Environmental Systems and Society.
+They inevitably have the opportunity to meet some new faces and are challenged to employ the IB Learner Profile Attributes to demonstrate that they are thinkers, inquirers, communicators, risk takers, knowledgeable, principled, caring, openminded, balanced and reflective.